-Five of our wonderful Gardens for Wildlife members will be opening the gates to their gardens and showcasing their evolving native gardens for wildlife via an intimate guided tour.
+These members generously opened their gates to their gardens to showcasing their evolving native gardens for wildlife via an intimate guided tour.

-Hear about the ways in which each member has incorporated a range of native plants into their garden design as well as a diversity of features which cater to the needs of a variety of wildlife using the space for habitat (including the humans!).
+Participants heard about the ways in which each member has incorporated a range of native plants into their garden design as well as a diversity of features which cater to the needs of local wildlife using the space for habitat (including the humans!).

 Saturday 17th September